3 Spatial data operations

 Figure 3.19: Reclassifying a continuous raster into three categories.

-The calculation of the Normalized Difference Vegetation Index (NDVI) is a well-known local (pixel-by-pixel) raster operation.
+The calculation of the Normalized Difference Vegetation Index (NDVI)2 is a well-known local (pixel-by-pixel) raster operation.
 It returns a raster with values between -1 and 1; positive values indicate the presence of living plants (mostly > 0.2).
-NDVI is calculated from red and near-infrared (NIR) bands of remotely sensed imagery, typically from satellite systems such as Landsat or Sentinel.
-Vegetation absorbs light heavily in the visible light spectrum, and especially in the red channel, while reflecting NIR light, explaining the NVDI formula (?eq-ndvi):
+NDVI is calculated from red and near-infrared (NIR) bands of remotely sensed imagery, typically from satellite systems such as Landsat or Sentinel-2.
+Vegetation absorbs light heavily in the visible light spectrum, and especially in the red channel, while reflecting NIR light, which is emulated in the NVDI formula (Equation 3.1),

 landsat = src_landsat.read()